jairus-m/cath-classification-cnn/README.md

 # Modules
 - `src.models`
-  - Different experimental deep learning models using the mlflow API
+  - Different experimental deep learning models using the keras/mlflow API
 - `src.utils`
   - Interface for downloading/interacting with CATH protein dataset
   - Utilities for data pre- and post-processing